Agent Architecture / Foundation

 1. Use the transcript anchors above as the primary source packet.
 If you add outside context, label it clearly as outside context and keep it secondary.

-2. Create a source-check table with columns: timestamp, claim, what the demo proves, confidence, and what still needs verification.
+2. Create a source-check table with columns: timestamp, claim, transcript support, what the demo proves, confidence, and what still needs verification.

-3. Extract the actual teachable claims from the video.
+3. Extract the actual teachable mechanism from the video: Identify the operations control that makes long-running agent work visible, recoverable, or safer.
 Do not invent claims that are not supported by the title, lesson frame, or transcript anchors.

 5. Include: